Advanced Techonology in Picayune

 Digital Retinal Imaging allows your eye doctor to evaluate the health of the back of your eye, the retina.
 It is critical to confirm the health of the retina, optic nerve and other retinal structures.
 The digital camera snaps a high-resolution digital picture of your retina.
 This picture clearly shows the health of your eyes and is used as a baseline to track any changes in your eyes in future eye examinations.

 Optical Coherence Tomography (OCT)

-An Optical Coherence Tomography scan (commonly referred to as an OCT scan) , and taken like a picture of the eye, is the latest advancement in imaging technology.
+An Optical Coherence Tomography scan (commonly referred to as an OCT scan) is the latest advancement in imaging technology.
 Similar to ultrasound, this diagnostic technique employs light rather than sound waves to achieve higher resolution pictures of the structural layers of the back of the eye.

 A scanning laser used to analyze the layers of the retina and optic nerve for any signs of eye disease, similar to an CT scan of the eye.
-It works using light without radiation, and is essential for early diagnosis of glaucoma, macular degeneration and others retinal diseases.
+It works using light without radiation, and is essential for early diagnosis of glaucoma, macular degeneration and diabetic retinal disease.

 With an OCT scan, doctors are provided with color-coded, cross-sectional images of the retina.
 These detailed images are revolutionizing early detection and treatment of eye conditions such as wet and dry age-related macular degeneration, glaucoma, retinal detachment and diabetic retinopathy.

 An OCT scan is a noninvasive, painless test.
 It is performed in about 10 minutes right in our office.
 Feel free to contact our office to inquire about an OCT at your next appointment.

 Visual Field Testing